Maula Jatt

-Maula Jatt (مَولا جٹ), is a 1979 Pakistani Punjabi language action, musical film directed by Younis Malik and produced by Sarwar Bhatti.
-The film is an unofficial sequel to the 1975's Wehshi Jatt, starring Sultan Rahi as Maula Jatt and Mustafa Qureshi as his arch-rival Noori Natt, two of the most iconic characters in Pakistani cinema.
+Maula Jatt (مَولا جٹ), is a 1979 Pakistani Punjabi-language action, musical film directed by Yunus Malik and produced by Sarwar Bhatti.

+The film is an unofficial sequel to the 1975 Wehshi Jatt, starring Sultan Rahi as Maula Jatt and Mustafa Qureshi as his arch-rival Noori Natt.

-This movie belongs to a genre which represents the rural culture of Pakistani central Punjab.
+This film belongs to a genre which represents the rural culture of Pakistani central Punjab.
 Its success set the trend of action films being popular in Pakistan and cemented Sultan Rahi as Lollywood's main hero.
 The film was inspired by Ahmed Nadeem Qasmi's short story "Gandasa" which described the culture of Gujranwala's rural areas.
 It received positive reviews from critics.
-An unofficial sequel titled Maula Jatt in London, also directed by the Yunus Malik, was released in 1981.
+An unofficial sequel titled Maula Jatt in London, also directed by Yunus Malik, was released in 1981.

 Plot

-The story is set in a village near the town of Mamdal, near Kabirwala.
+The story is set in a village of the town of Mamdal, near Kabirwala.
 Following the settlement of Maula Jatt's family feud, Maula has renounced violence and is in charge of administering the peace of 25 villages.

-A member of the Natt clan, Maakha, chases a girl, who is given protection by Maula's Bhabi Daani.
+A member of the Natt clan, Maakha, chases a girl, who is given protection by Maula's sister-in-law Daani.
 When Maakha refuses to retreat, Maula's friend Moodha beats up Maakha and leaves a scar on his nose.
 Maula decrees that if Maakha wants to avoid the fate of being killed by his 'Gandasa', he should marry the girl whom he has dishonoured and marry his sister off to her brother.
 As the girl has no family, so Maula orders Maakha to marry his sister to Moodha.
 When Makha returns home, his sister Daaro kills him for cowardice.
 Daaro then goes to kill Maula, but is arrested on the way for Maakha's murder.
 However she is bailed out by a man who calls her sister, who is actually Maula.

 When Noori Natt gets out of jail, he tells the police that he has run out of competition and he wants a worthy opponent.
 The police direct him to Malik Haaku, whose clan Maula had slaughtered.
 Haku doesn't tell Noori the name of his old rival and warns him not to get in his way if he ever finds out about him.
 On returning home, Daaro tells him of Maakha's defeat and Maula's judgement that she should marry Moodha.
 Noori comes to Maula's village seeking revenge while Maula is away, and breaks Moodha's leg.
 When Maula returns, he vows to take Noori's leg in return and recovers his Gandasa.